patrikja/AFPcourse/A3/README.md

-# Project selection status 2015-03-05:
+# Project selection status 2015-03-11:

-I'm very happy to see so many projects have started!
+I'm very happy to see so many projects have running!
 Here is the current status:

 ## Projects around the following hackage packages have been accepted